 Introduction

-The life-history of predominantly unicellular dinophytes is complex and frequently comprises at least two morphologically and ecologically distinct stages, namely a monadoid benthiccell living in the water column and a coccoid cell, as it is frequently deposited in the sediment.
-Coccoid cells may have diverse functions (Dale 1983; Fensome et al. 1993) including dormancy to survive unfavourable ecological (e.g., seasonal) conditions and are colloquially termed ‘resting cysts’.
-In addition to monadoid cells, some dinophytes also include parasitic stages, whose biodiversity assessment started a century ago (Chatton 1920; Chatton and Grassé 1952; Cachon and Cachon 1987; Coats 1999).
-The host range of parasitic dinophytes is broad and comprises fish, copepods, flatworms and corals as well as unicellular organisms such as ciliates, radiolarians and other dinophytes.
+The life-history of the predominantly unicellular dinophytes is complex and frequently comprises at least two morphologically and ecologically distinct stages: an actively swimming monadoid stage in the water column and a benthic coccoid stage that is commonly deposited in the sediment.
+Coccoid cells have diverse functions (Dale 1983; Fensome et al. 1993), including dormancy to survive unfavourable ecological (e.g., seasonal) conditions, in which case they are colloquially termed ‘resting cysts.’
+In addition to monadoid cells, some dinophytes include parasitic stages during their life-history, whose biodiversity began to be recognised a century ago (Chatton 1920; Chatton and Grassé 1952; Cachon and Cachon 1987; Coats 1999).
+The host range of parasitic dinophytes is broad and comprises fish, copepods, flatworms and corals, as well as unicellular organisms such as ciliates, radiolarians and other dinophytes.
 Molecular sequence data have shown that parasitic dinophytes are a polyphyletic assemblage, nesting within subordinate groups of dinophytes such as Gymnodiniales (Gómez et al. 2009), Peridiniales (Litaker et al. 1999; Coats et al. 2010) and †Suessiales (here considered to include modern taxa such as Zooxanthella, Polarella, etc.) (Levy et al. 2007).
-However, knowledge about parasitic dinophytes remains scarce, and precise information about host specificity, infective process, life-history, ploidy level and phylogenetic relationship is available for only a limited number of species.
+However, parasitic dinophytes remain poorly known, and precise information about host specificity, infective process, life-history, ploidy level and phylogenetic relationship is available for only a limited number of species.

 The group of calcareous dinophytes is difficult to circumscribe.
-They are characterised by the presence of calcified coccoid cells produced during their life-history (Elbrächter et al. 2008; Gottschling and Söhner 2013).
-Because of the subsequent high potential to fossilise, they are well documented in the fossil record (Wanner 1940; Deflandre 1949; Bolli 1974; Keupp 1981, 1991; Zonneveld et al. 1999; Hildebrand-Habel & Streng 2003; Streng et al. 2004).
+They are characterised by the presence of calcareous coccoid cells produced during their life-history (Elbrächter et al. 2008; Gottschling and Söhner 2013).
+Because of their high potential to fossilise, they are well documented in the fossil record (e.g., Wanner 1940; Deflandre 1949; Bolli 1974; Keupp 1981, 1991; Zonneveld et al. 1999; Hildebrand-Habel & Streng 2003; Streng et al. 2004).
 The trait of calcification is unique among extant alveolates and was considered apomorphic for calcareous dinophytes (Wall and Dale 1968; Janofske 1992; Elbrächter et al. 2008).
-It was surprising to discover consecutivelater that a considerable number of calcifying dinophytes have close relatives, for which this potential is not known (Gottschling et al. 2005a, 2012; Gottschling and Söhner 2013).
-Calcareous dinophytes together with their non-calcareous relatives have been unified and subsumed under the Thoracosphaeraceae (Peridiniales, Dinophyceae; Elbrächter et al. 2008; Gottschling and Söhner 2013), which segregate into three major groups: 1) the E/Pe-clade consisting of Ensiculifera Balech and Pentapharsodinium Indel. & A.R.
-Loebl., 2) the T/Pf-clade comprising Pfiesteria Steid. & J.M.
-Burkh., Thoracosphaera Kamptner and their relatives and 3) the Scrippsiella Balech sensu lato (s.l.) clade (Gottschling et al. 2005a, 2012; Gu et al. 2013a).
-The latter two clades are inferred from molecular phylogenetics, but it is particularly the E/Pe clade, whose phylogenetic placement within Peridiniales remains unclear until today.
-A closer relationship not to the other Thoracosphaeraceae but rather to a clade composed of endosymbionts (i.e., Zooxanthella K.Brandt), parasites (i.e., Blastodinium Chatton) and the Kryptoperidiniaceae harbouring diatoms as endosymbionts currently appears more likely (Gottschling and McLean 2013; Gottschling et al. 2017; Kretschmann et al. 2018a).
+It was surprising to discover from subsequent molecular studies that many calcareous dinophytes have close relatives, among which the potential for calcification is not known (Gottschling et al. 2005a, 2012; Gottschling and Söhner 2013).
+Calcareous dinophytes, together with their non-calcareous relatives, have been unified within the Thoracosphaeraceae family (Peridiniales, Dinophyceae; Elbrächter et al. 2008; Gottschling and Söhner 2013), which is subdivided into three major groups: 1) the E/Pe-clade consisting of Ensiculifera Balech and Pentapharsodinium Indel. & A.R.
+Loebl.; 2) the T/Pf-clade comprising Pfiesteria Steid. & J.M.
+Burkh., Thoracosphaera Kamptner and their relatives; and 3) the Scrippsiella Balech sensu lato (s.l.) clade (Gottschling et al. 2005a, 2012; Gu et al. 2013a).
+The last two clades are inferred from molecular phylogenetics; however, the phylogenetic placement of the E/Pe clade within the Peridiniales still remains unclear.
+A closer relationship to a clade composed of endosymbionts (i.e., Zooxanthella K.Brandt), parasites (i.e., Blastodinium Chatton) and the Kryptoperidiniaceae harbouring diatoms as endosymbionts, rather than to the other Thoracosphaeraceae, appears more likely (Gottschling and McLean 2013; Gottschling et al. 2017; Kretschmann et al. 2018a).